bcmi/Rendered-Shadow-Generation-Dataset-RdSOBA/README.md

 Finally, we render an image $I_g$ with all object shadows.
 Designating one object as foreground, we create foreground and background masks for objects and shadows.
 We calculate $I_c$ using these masks, obtaining a tuple $(I_c,M_{fo},M_{fs},M_{bo},M_{bs},I_g)$ in the DESOBA dataset format.

-After filtering out low-quality tuples, we have 280,000 tuples left.
+After filtering out low-quality tuples, we have 280,000 1080p tuples left.
+For details such as how the images are named, please check the README.txt file in above link.

 ## Other Resources